Christian Rasmussen (racing driver): IndyCar Series

 On 25 October 2023, it was announced that Rasmussen would drive a partial schedule for Ed Carpenter Racing (ECR) in the team's No. 20 entry in 2024, including the Indianapolis 500, where he would drive a third entry for the team.
 He earned a best finish of eighth at Mid-Ohio and finished 22nd in the final points standings.

 For 2025, Rasmussen signed a contract with ECR.
 He won his first career IndyCar victory at the Milwaukee Mile on 24 August 2025.

+Rasmussen remained with Ed Carpenter Racing for 2026 season.
+In June it was announced that Christian will stay with ECR on multiyear deal.